buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertyEnumerations/PEnum_AnchorageType.md

 # PEnum_AnchorageType

-Enumeration describing the type of achoring method for mooring devices
+Enumeration describing the type of anchoring method for mooring devices

 ## Items